tummala-hareesh/Project-WebScraping/README.md

-# WebScraping-Python-DataCamp
+# miniProject-WebScraping
-This repository has been created to keep track of files created as a part of "Web Scraping using Python" on DataCamp course.
+This repository has been created to keep track of files created as a part of **[Web Scraping using Python on DataCamp course](https://www.datacamp.com/courses/web-scraping-with-python)**.

 - Web Scraping is a very important skill for any Data Scientist to master.
 - Skills that are needed to go through this repository include: Basic Python, Basic HTML, CSS and XPATH.